christianityorigins/website/books/_posts/2016-04-01-christianity-and-its-secularized-variants.md

 Every successful race in history has had a religion that served the practical purpose of cultivating a shared identity and culture and set values to strive toward.
 Christianity serves none of these purposes.
 It is a foreign and all-encompassing religion that demands the complete erasure of native gods, cultures, traditions, and instills a slave morality into all the people it is forced onto.
 Furthermore, as well as destroying native religions and cultures, Christianity breaks the tribal social contract and replaces it with universalism which was its most destructive innovation.

-        Christianity is also designed to transvaluate a groups ethnic values so that the weak, debased, and traitorous become the nobility.
+        Christianity is designed to transvaluate a groups ethnic values so that the weak, debased, and traitorous become the nobility.
 Weaponizing the outcastes is how the system works, and is why it is such a powerful divide-and-conquer Trojan Horse religion.

         The first part of this book explains how the slave morality works, through universalism and the transvaluation of a groups ethnic values and is heavily dependent upon the work of Friedrich Nietzsche.
 The second part explains how Leftism and Marxism are Christianity's atheist-compatible sects.

 Chapter 1.
-The Christian System [Top ↑](#)
+The Christian System

 Christianity is a sophisticated divide-and-conquer millenarianist (1) slave morality (2) system that is packaged as a religion.
 The system works by weaponizing the lowest "chandala" (3) (outcastes and untouchables in the Hindu caste system) of society (4) to attack and overthrow the aristocratic and warrior castes; and secondly, the christian system contains within it a pacifist slave morality system that is designed to transvaluate a groups aristocratic and warrior values while turning these aristocratic and warrior castes into obedient and submissive slaves.